 For this reason, several providers of stem cell infusions, such as Okyanos, GIOSTAR, and the Stem Cell Institute offer these treatments at off-shore locations outside the U.S. where the regulatory environment provides different oversight of stem cell treatments.

 In the case of Okyanos, it operates the Okyanos Center for Regenerative Medicine in the city of Freeport on Grand Bahama Island, about 60 miles from the US coast of Florida.
 This center is fully licensed under the Bahamas Stem Cell Therapy and Research Act and adheres to U.S. surgical center standards.
 Okyanos uses an adult stem cell technology originally developed by Cytori that was approved in Europe and is now approved in Asia (Japan, China, Singapore) and Australia.
 However, it is not approved in the United States.

-Similarly, the Stem Cell Institute is a highly regarded stem cell treatment center that utilizes the regulatory environment within Panama to provide access to treatments that are not available within the United States.
-Founded by Dr. Neil Riordan, a globally recognized stem cell expert and visionary, the clinic uses stem cell therapies to treat various ailments, including spinal cord injury (SCI), rheumatoid arthritis, heart failure, osteoarthritis, multiple sclerosis, autoimmune diseases, and genetic disorders, such as autism and cerebral palsy.
+Similarly, the Stem Cell Institute is a well-regarded stem cell treatment center that utilizes the regulatory environment within Panama to provide access to treatments that are not available within the United States.
+Founded by Dr. Neil Riordan, a globally regarded stem cell expert, the clinic uses stem cell therapies to treat various ailments, including: spinal cord injury (SCI), rheumatoid arthritis, heart failure, osteoarthritis, multiple sclerosis, autoimmune diseases, and genetic disorders, such as autism and cerebral palsy.

 Afterward: A Living Defense

 Typically, patients heal relatively seamlessly from transplants.
 The most beneficial part of a stem cell infusion is that these stem cells continue to live in the bloodstream and police disease long into the future.
 Patients who receive transfusions typically don’t need to receive them again.
 They also produce more of the specific cells needed to keep the body healthy for life.